Best Solar Charger For Backpacking Adventures

 Another nice feature of the Nekteck 21W is that it offers Smart IC technology.
 It identifies the specific device plugged in and provides details of its charging speed.

 The Nekteck does have compatibility issues with some brands of phone.
-However, Nekteck does point out that if it shows ‘accessory is not supported’, it’s due to insufficient sunlight, and the charger needs to be placed in direct sunlight outdoors.
+However, Nekteck does point out that if it shows ‘accessory is not supported’, it’s due to insufficient sunlight, and the charger needs direct solar conditions.

 If you factor in the 12-month worry-free warranty, all in all, you have a great value-for-money, take-anywhere charger.